kosi96/socialmedia_analytics/README.md

 # Social media analytics

 Social media corporations are collecting and using user data to enhance various kinds of algorithms.
-To get at least some use of your collected data, you can request it manually from their website and analyse it.
-_Social media analytics tool_ outputs a nice PDF which gives you a brief insight into your and your friends texting behaviour.
+Collected data is user property, and he can request it from their website.
+This data can be further analysed with the help of __social media analytics tool__, which outputs a nice PDF with a brief insight into pearson texting behavior.

 ## Description
-You need to request data from social media manually.
-Currently, we support social media exports from:
+You need to request data exports from social media manually.
+Currently, we support sources from:
 * instagram,
 * facebook,
 * whatsapp.

 Only peer to peer conversation is supported (you vs friend).
-Friend username usually consist of __namesurname__ and exported data is a collection of conversations.
-There should be multiple folder named as __namesurname_RandomID__.
+Friend username usually consist of __namesurname__.
+Collected data export from a source usually consist of multiple folder named as __namesurname_RandomID__.
 If this is not the case you need to rename it manually.

+### Supported use cases
+**Message throughout the history**.shows texting trend in the past the history.

+**Favorite emojis**.shows favorite use of emojis (reactions are omitted from the analysis).

+**Response time**.shows response time per source.
+Response time is recorded only during the "day" (23:00 - 07:00 is considered sleep time) and can be 24h max
+(people usually see message within one day, but often forget to replay).

+**Message throughout the day**.shows person texting habit during the day.

 ## Getting Started

 ### Dependencies